Comments (14)

 the collections is very great for growing students and also for those persons who worked in a programming fields

-6. Blogger sahu said:
+6. Blogger Haramohan Sahu said:

 hi any body can write the how these virtual mechanisism work like with an eample , i have idea but i want to know how it work in compile time and runtime i habe read anotated c+++ by stoustrup i understan bit i need more with eample ?